whaynes/STCW23/jekyll/assessments/Common/EFA-4B4I.md

 ### Condition

-{{ "Given a resuscitation mannequin, when asked to demonstrate the proper series of actions for an adult with a foreign body airway blockage and slipping into an unconscious state," | markdownify }}
+Given a resuscitation mannequin, when asked to demonstrate the proper series of actions for an adult with a foreign body airway blockage and slipping into an unconscious state,

 ### Performance requirement